 When working in Photoshop, simple tasks can become a hindrance to your workflow.
-So to help out, we've got a great selection of Photoshop shortcuts right here, all guaranteed to speed up your workflow once you get the hang of them.
+To help out, we've got a great selection of Photoshop shortcuts right here, all guaranteed to speed up your workflow once you get the hang of them.

 Want to change the size of your text?
 No problem.
 Deselect a layer or merge a series of layers?
 We've got you covered.
 There are also some handy hints for brushes, saving and closing, and viewing options.
 Whether you're using an old version of CS or the latest Creative Cloud update, these shortcuts are guaranteed to speed up your workflow.

 (Prefer a quick visual guide instead?
 Take a look at our handy Photoshop shortcuts cheat sheet.)

 01. Create New layer

 Get started on your latest project in next to no time with this handy shortcut that instantly whips up a new layer and dialog box.

 - WINDOWS: Cmd+New Layer Icon